maartenba/maartenba.github.io/src/data/blog/2009-10-06-exploring-the-aspnet-mvc-2-futures-assemby.md

         </p>
     </fieldset>
 <% } %>

 ```

-<p>When posting this form back to a controller action, a new <em>ModelBinder</em> can be used: The <em>DeserializeAttribute</em> can be placed next to an action method parameter:
+When posting this form back to a controller action, a new *ModelBinder* can be used: The *DeserializeAttribute* can be placed next to an action method parameter:

 ```csharp
 [HttpPost]